microsoft/fast/packages/fast-form-generator-react/README.md

 ### `plugins` and `onSchemaChange`

-plugins may be created to determine if a form should change based on data.
+Plugins may be created to determine if a form should change based on data.
 You can identify a piece of schema that should be updated by adding a unique key to your JSON schema `formPluginId`.
-When you initialize a custom plugin, you will need to pass that same id to the plugin as part of its configuration.
+When you initialize a custom plugin you will need to pass that same id to the plugin as part of its configuration.

 Example schema:
 ```json